vaquarkhan/microservices-recipes-a-free-gitbook/DISCLAIMER.md

 ## Intellectual Property and Methodology Notice

-The architectural approaches described in this book, including **Adaptive Granularity Governance: The Khan Microservice Pattern** (formerly the Adaptive Granularity Strategy), the **Service Decomposition Workflow**, and the **Microservices Maturity Assessment (KM3)**, are **original methodologies by the author, Vaquar Khan**, based on professional experience.
+The architectural approaches described in this book, including **Adaptive Granularity Governance: The Khan Microservice Pattern** (formerly the Adaptive Granularity Strategy), the **Service Decomposition Workflow**, and the **Microservices Maturity Assessment (KM3)**, are **original methodologies by the author, Viquar Khan**, based on professional experience.
 Please cite them when you reuse or discuss them.
 See [LICENSING.md](LICENSING.md), [NAMING.md](NAMING.md), and [CITATIONS.md](CITATIONS.md).

-**Copyright** in the book text, diagrams, and written expression of these methodologies is held by Vaquar Khan (2017-2026).
+**Copyright** in the book text, diagrams, and written expression of these methodologies is held by Viquar Khan (2017-2026).
 Source code in this repository is under the MIT License.
 Book prose and figures are under CC BY-NC-ND 4.0.
 Details: [LICENSING.md](LICENSING.md).

 **No trademark claims:** These methodology names are not registered trademarks.
 They identify the author's work for attribution.
 Any resemblance to registered marks is coincidental.